-- 116. Access to the saw blade from beneath the saw table should be prevented by fixed guarding. - 117.
+- 109. Access to the saw blade from beneath the saw table should be prevented by fixed guarding. - 110.
 The top of the saw blade, above the work-piece being cut, should be fully enclosed by a guard.
-Either, - a) the guard and mounting shall be arranged so that the guard will automatically adjust itself to the thickness of, and remain in contact with, the work piece being cut, but not offer any considerable resistance to insertion of the workpiece or to the passage of the workpiece being sawn; or - b) when an automatic guard is not available, the guard and mounting shall be arranged so that the guard can be adjusted to the thickness of, and remain just above, the work-piece being cut.
-The guard must not offer any considerable resistance to insertion of the workpiece or to the passage of the workpiece being sawn. - 118.
-The top guard must be fitted with suitable extraction points.
+Either, a) the guard and mounting shall be arranged so that the guard will automatically adjust itself to the thickness of, and remain in contact with, the work piece being cut, but not offer any considerable resistance to insertion of the workpiece or to the passage of the workpiece being sawn; or b) when an automatic guard is not available, the guard and mounting shall be arranged so that the guard can be adjusted to the thickness of, and remain just above, the work-piece being cut.
+The guard must not offer any considerable resistance to insertion of the workpiece or to the passage of the workpiece being sawn.

-- 119. A rigid riving knife shall be provided to prevent material from pinching the saw or being thrown back on the operator.
-The riving knife should have a chamfered leading edge and be thicker that the body of the saw blade but thinner than the saw kerf.
-The riving knife should be set accurately in line with the saw blade and shaped so that the inner edge follows, so far as practicable, the contour of the largest saw blade designed to be used on the machine. - 120.
-Adequate support, suitable for the work being carried out should be provided to the work piece, through the provision of a rip fence and, where necessary, extension tables. - 121.
-Circular saws should be fitted with a braking device which brings the blade to rest within 10 seconds. - 122.
+- 111. The top guard must be fitted with suitable extraction points. - 112.
+A rigid riving knife shall be provided to prevent material from pinching the saw or being thrown back on the operator.
+The riving knife should have a chamfered leading edge and be thicker than the body of the saw blade but thinner than the saw kerf.
+The riving knife should be set accurately in line with the saw blade and shaped so that the inner edge follows, so far as practicable, the contour of the largest saw blade designed to be used on the machine. - 113.
+Adequate support, suitable for the work being carried out should be provided to the work piece, through the provision of a rip fence and, where necessary, extension tables. - 114.
+Circular saws should be fitted with a braking device which brings the blade to rest within 10 seconds. - 115.
 The minimum diameter of the saw blade must not be less than 60% of the largest saw blade diameter that can be fitted to the machine.
 The diameter of the smallest saw blade that can be safely used should be marked on the machine.

-- 123. The operator may come into contact with the blade under the table if it is not effectively guarded or enclosed. - 124.
+- 116. The operator may come into contact with the blade under the table if it is not effectively guarded or enclosed. - 117.
 Injuries can occur if an operator's hands slip when feeding the workpiece into the saw or if the operator holds their hands too close to the blades while cutting.
-The operator can also be injured when removing scrap or finished pieces from the table. - 125.
+The operator can also be injured when removing scrap or finished pieces from the table. - 118.
 Kickbacks can result if the blade height is not correct or if the blade is not properly maintained.
-Kickbacks also can occur if safe-guards are not used, if poor-quality timber is cut, or if there are incorrect settings of the riving knife/ fence. - 126.
+Kickbacks can also occur if safe-guards are not used, if poor-quality timber is cut, or if there are incorrect settings of the riving knife/ fence. - 119.
 Wood chips, splinters, and broken saw teeth may be thrown by the cutting action of the blade.

-- 127. Always guard the portion of the blade below the table.
-Operators must be protected from possible contact with dangerous parts of the machine when reaching under the table. - 128.
-The saw blade above the table should be enclosed as far as is practicable with a guard.
+- 120. Always guard the portion of the blade below the table.
+Operators must be protected from possible contact with dangerous parts of the machine when reaching under the table. - 121.
+The saw blade above the table should be enclosed, as far as is practicable, with a guard.
 This guard can either be self-adjusted or manually placed.
-The guard must adjust to the thickness of the material being cut and either remain in contact with it if self adjusting, or stay as close as possible but no more than 10mm between the workpiece and underside of the guard.

-129. A riving knife should be fitted to the machine to prevent material from pinching the saw or kicking back during ripping.
+The guard must adjust to the thickness of the material being cut and either remain in contact with it if self adjusting, or stay as close as possible to the workpiece. - 122.
+A riving knife should be fitted to the machine to prevent material from pinching the saw or kicking back during ripping.